WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

     onSign: (message: string) => Promise<Cacao.Signature>
   }): Promise<string>;

-  // deletes all subscriptions, decouples client from the registered account and pauses watchSubscription requests public abstract logOut(): Promise<Void>;
+  // Unsubscribes from all subscription topics related to the most recently registered account, decouples the client from the registered account, and pauses watchSubscription requests. public abstract unregister(): Promise<Void>;

   // ---------- Events ----------------------------------------------- //